 - Tony Gobar Outstanding National Juvenile Justice Specialist Award, Melissa Milchman - National Spirit of Youth Award, Yusef Presley - A.L.
-Carlisle Child Advocacy Award, Lisa Garry - Marion Mattingly Lifetime Achievement Award, Elizabeth "Betsy" Clarke Moderator:

-Tracey Wells-Huggins, Vice Chair, Coalition for Juvenile Justice

-2:00pm-2:15pm

-Break

-2:15pm-3:45pm

-Concurrent Workshop Session #2

-Regency D

-A. The Importance of Youth Voice: Creating and Sustaining a Successful Youth Advisory Board for System Change

-Over the past decade, youth voice has taken on a large role in improving the quality of therapeutic services.
+Carlisle Child Advocacy Award, Lisa Garry - Marion Mattingly Lifetime Achievement Award, Elizabeth "Betsy" Clarke Moderator: Tracey Wells-Huggins, Vice Chair, Coalition for Juvenile Justice 2:00 pm - 2:15 pm Break 2:15 pm - 3:45 pm Concurrent Workshop Session #2 Regency D A. The Importance of Youth Voice: Creating and Sustaining a Successful Youth Advisory Board for System Change- Over the past decade, youth voice has taken on a large role in improving the quality of therapeutic services.
 Despite young people having a seat at the table, many providers still face barriers at keeping them there and learning to share decision making power.
-Developing and sustaining youth voice is a

-high-risk and high-reward process that many professionals do not know how to implement effectively.
+Developing and sustaining youth voice is a high risk and high reward process that many professionals do not know how to implement effectively.
 The National Center of the Sexual Behavior of Youth (NCSBY) that specializes in working with youth with problematic or illegal sexual behavior created the Youth Partnership Board (YPB).
 The YPB serves as the youth voice component of the center.
 This presentation will cover the traditional barriers that many youth advisory groups face to become sustainable, unforeseen barriers faced both inside and outside the program that resulted from the sensitive nature of the topic, and finally the personal and professional development of board members.
 Speakers:

-Leonora Fleming, M.S., Program Manager, Special Victims and Violent Offenders Division, Office of Juvenile Justice and Delinquency Prevention Andrew Monroe, LCSW, Psychological Clinician, University of Oklahoma Health Sciences Center Sharon "Shel" Millington, M.A., Director of Behavioral Health, Oklahoma Office of Juvenile Affairs Clifford A. Sipes, University of Oklahoma Health Sciences Center, National Center of the Sexual Behavior of Youth Concord/Lexington B. A Strategic Response to Truancy During COVID This workshop presents an effective model of collective action taken by stakeholders to address the pressing phenomenon of student absenteeism during COVID.
+Leonora Fleming, M.S., OJJDP Andrew Monroe, LCSW Sharon "Shel" Millington, M.A.
+Clifford A. Sipes, University of Oklahoma Health Sciences Center, National Center of the Sexual Behavior of Youth Concord/Lexington B. A Strategic Response to Truancy During COVID- This workshop presents an effective model of collective action taken by stakeholders to address the pressing phenomenon of student absenteeism during COVID.
 Particularly, limiting sanctions and targeting risk and protective factors at the individual, family, and school levels.
 This collaborative approach engaged multi-level intervention strategies, working at micro and macro levels to provide a strategic response to truancy during COVID-19.
 Speaker:

-Grady M. Paris, Associate Director, Texas Juvenile Crime Prevention Center Columbia C C. No Throwaway Kids: #150YearsIsEnough This workshop will explore New Jersey's history of operating the country's most racially disparate, antiquated, and wasteful youth justice system.
+Grady M. Paris, Associate Director, Texas Juvenile Crime Prevention Center Columbia C C. No Throwaway Kids: #150YearsIsEnough- This workshop will explore New Jersey's history of operating the country's most racially disparate, antiquated, and wasteful youth justice system.
 Amid the pandemic, we saw the state release a budget that put the annual cost to incarcerate a single youth at \$445,504.
-However, the New Jersey Institute for Social Justice, and partners, are pursuing youth prison closure, exploring and implementing avenues for both a preventative and post-release community-based continuum of care that prioritizes keeping youth in their communities with meaningful investments in mental health and restorative and transformative justice.
+However, the New Jersey Institute for Social Justice and partners are pursuing youth prison closure, exploring and implementing avenues for both a preventative and post-release community-based continuum of care that prioritizes keeping youth in their communities with meaningful investments in mental health and restorative and transformative justice.
 Speaker:

-Ashanti Jones, MSW, 150 Years Is Enough Campaign Manager, New Jersey Institute for Social Justice Congressional A D. Too Many Locked Doors: A New Look At the Data On Juvenile Incarceration National snapshots of the number of youth in placement generally rely on an annual one-day count of the population of kids held in juvenile facilities.
+Ashanti Jones, MSW, 150 Years Is Enough Campaign Manager, New Jersey Institute for Social Justice Congressional A D. Too Many Locked Doors: A New Look At the Data On Juvenile Incarceration- National snapshots of the number of youth in placement generally rely on an annual one-day count of the population of kids held in juvenile facilities.
 That count inherently understates the scope of incarceration and the likelihood of placement in the juvenile system.
 Given the well-known harms of any incarceration for youth, it is vital to understand its true scope.
 Speaker: